 Since jojoba is both anti-bacterial and anti-inflammatory, its use has been shown to help control the symptoms of eczema and psoriasis.
 Jojoba oil can help the skin retain moisture and heal itself, which greatly benefits these skin conditions.
 You can also use jojoba oil to prevent razor burn.
 Simply apply the oil before or after shaving in order to soothe and smooth the skin.

-The best part about jojoba oils is that it is super inexpensive when purchased on its own.
+The best part about jojoba oils is that it is super inexpensive when purchased on their own.
 A little bit goes a long way, so this is a truly cheap skincare product.

 Here are some top-rated jojoba oils that you can easily purchase via Amazon.
 It’s pretty easy to find organic jojoba oil at the same price point as non-organic jojoba oil.
 Jojoba oil also has a long shelf life because it does not break down or become rancid, making it even more cost-effective.